InsideLoop/InsideLoop/doc/integer.rst

 platform, general purpose registers can hold 64 bits of data, but such registers can only hold a single integer.
-As we can see from the assembly, those registers are used to hold all kinds of integers and it turns out that the :assembly:`addl` instruction operates on all the 64 bits of the register.
+As we can see from the assembly, those registers are used to hold all kinds of integers and it turns out that the :asm:`addl` instruction operates on all the 64 bits of the register.
 It turns out that, because of the way integers are stored, this operation gives the right result even for shorter integers.
 We can deduce that the :cpp:`+` operation will be as fast on all kind of integers.
 The same experience shows